yizhang96/yizhang96.github.io/_projects/moral-disagreement.md

 status_color: "#f59e0b"   # orange
 thumb: "/assets/image/project-cards/moral-disagreement.png"   # optional
 summary: "How do people manage moral conflicts with those they care about?
-This project proposes an emotion-regulation framework explaining when people choose to stay silent, stand firm, or seek understanding in moral disagreements."
+This project proposes an emotion-regulation framework explaining when people choose to stay silent, stand firm, or seek common ground in moral disagreements."
 links:
   #preprint: "" # add when ready
   osf: "https://osf.io/7k4nd/"